NYSBA Bridging the Gap

 3. Register by phone by calling the State Bar Member Resource Center at 800-582-2452 to register.

-4. Register online for New York City, Albany, Buffalo or Washington, D.C.
+4. Register online for New York City, Albany, Buffalo, Boston, or the Webcast

 Learn more about getting involved in the following sections:

 Criminal Justice Section

 Elder Law and Special Needs Section

 Entertainment, Arts and Sports Law Section

 Real Property Law Section